fdiasr/bdd-behat/Readme.md

 Feature e cenário para aplicação usando mink + goutee:

-<% code do %>
     Feature: Navigation on Dafiti
-    In order to ensure dafiti's site is working
+        In order to ensure dafiti s site is working
         As a visitor
         I want navigate properly

     Scenario: Find a baby shoe
         Given I am on "/"
         When I follow "Infantil"
         And I follow "Baby"
-    And I log content page
         Then I should see "Sandália Klin George Branca"
-<% end %>

 # Mink com Selenium